SpencerJP/spence-tm-discovery/README.md

 This is an event finder using the public Ticketmaster API.
 This project was made with React, Redux, and Semantic UI React library.

-The completed site can be found at https://spencerjp.github.io/spence-tm-discovery/ .
+The compiled site can be found on GitHub pages [here.](https://spencerjp.github.io/spence-tm-discovery/) I have also uploaded it to AWS S3 as a static site.
+It is accessible [here.](http://spence-tm-discovery.s3-website-ap-southeast-2.amazonaws.com/)

 ## Installation: